wilsonism/geo109/mapping-1/mapping-1-instructions.md

 In this exercise, the class will produce a Google Map of hundreds of geotagged photos documenting celebrity sightings in Lexington.
 Your job is to 1) photograph a chosen celebrity at three locations in Lexington, and 2) add those photos, along with some descriptive text, to a class-wide collaborative map using Google MyMaps.

+**Note:** There are 10 steps in this assignment.

 ## Grading.

 The assignment is worth 25 points, based on a Word document you will upload to Canvas containing:
 1. Three screenshots demonstrating that you successfully geotagged three images to the collaborative map (15 points).
 Paste these three images into your Word document.
 2. A 250-word essay (10 points) responding to the following prompt: **How does the collaboratively-produced map reflect the specific geographies of our classmates?** Consider where geotagged images were posted and where they are absent (as well as what celebrities were selected and written about).

-Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment.
+Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment. **Note:** Late submissions will be penalized, as discussed in the syllabus.

 **Note:** This assignment requires a digital camera or a camera phone.
 Students are encouraged to borrow from friends and classmates, but if access to this technology is difficult, please inform your TA.